twirapp/toxicity-detector/README.md

 - `WEB_CONCURRENCY` - Number of worker processes.
 Defaults to the value of this environment variable if set, otherwise 1.
 Note: Not compatible with `--reload` option.
 - `METRICS_PREFIX` - Prefix for Prometheus metrics names.
 Default: `toxicity_detector`.
 Allows customization of metric names to avoid conflicts in a shared Prometheus setup.
 - `TORCH_THREADS` - Number of threads to use for PyTorch operations.
 Defaults to the value of this environment variable if set, otherwise the number of CPU cores.
+- `DEVICE` - Device to use for PyTorch operations.
+By default, it is selected from the available ones in the following order: `mps`, `cuda` ([requires installation of pytorch with cuda support](https://pytorch.org/get-started/locally/)), `cpu`.

 # Prometheus Metrics
 This project exposes several Prometheus metrics for monitoring the toxicity detector's performance and behavior.
 All metric names are prefixed with the value of the `METRICS_PREFIX` environment variable (default: `toxicity_detector`).
 Below is a list of available metrics and what they collect: